Adroiti/docs-for-code-review-tools/Detekt/UnusedImports.md

 ## Description

-This rule reports unused imports.
 Unused imports are dead code and should be removed.

 ## Further Reading